Marco-ProspectivePhD/home/_teaching/2024-Teaching Experience.md

 location: "Virtual, California, United States of America"
 ---

-Virtually deliver English class to underprivilege kids with a theme of *"AI in videogames, conflict resolution, and productivity"*.
+Virtually deliver English classes to underprivilege kids with a theme of *"AI in videogames, conflict resolution, and productivity"*.

 Trying to provide the kids an academic exit pathway to the western free world.